 Chapter and Community Participation

-- Registered and active in First Tee headquarters database at time of application deadline
+- Registered and active in First Tee headquarters database at the time of application deadline

 - Evidence of responsible volunteerism or citizenship through meaningful involvement in community and/or civic activities